Fascinating Queen Bee Facts for Today’s Beekeeper

 Do Queen Honey Bees Sting?

-As anyone who has accidentally stepped on an unsuspecting bee can attest to, all the worker bees in a bee colony have a stinger.
-As a beekeeper myself let me tell you, if you’ve never experienced a bee sting, those little ladies can pack quite the punch!
+As anyone who has accidentally stepped on an unsuspecting bee can attest, all the worker bees in a bee colony have a stinger.
+As a beekeeper myself, let me tell you, if you’ve never experienced a bee sting, those little ladies can pack quite the punch!
 The queen honey bee also has a stinger (more on that below).